1. Buy your next big purchase second-hand

 Try Ebay, or use Facebook Marketplace to see what's within walking distance or pop in to the charity shop.

-You could even put a post out on social media.
-If your phone's just died, chances are someone in your vast and generous network will have just upgraded and has a perfectly good phone sat in a drawer somewhere.
+Or pop a post on social media.
+If your phone's just died, chances are someone in your generous network will have just upgraded and has a perfectly good phone sat in a drawer somewhere.

-Another great alternative to buying new is getting it for FREE.
-Disclaimer – no stealing!
+Another great alternative to buying new is simply finding it for free.
 Freegle and Freecycle are a great resource for things not wanted/needed any more which can be found locally.
 And when you have bits you don't want any more, just give them back to the community that once helped you.

-Local groups are another great resource for second-hand bits, on Facebook I'm signed up to various local communities, if you're after something specific you could reach out on Facebook Recommendations.
+Local groups are another great resource for second-hand items.
+On Facebook I'm signed up to various local community groups and virtual pin boards for my area.

 2. Only boil the water you need for your tea/coffee

-This may sound a petty one, but it's such a super easy life tweak and has a surprising level of impact if it becomes habit...
+This may sound a petty one, but it's such an easy life tweak and has a surprising level of impact if it becomes habit...

 Boiling extra water is wasted electricity and on average we boil double the amount of water needed.